-Jul 16, 2019 By Team YoungWonks *
+Jul 17, 2019 By Team YoungWonks *

 The top machine learning libraries today are - not surprisingly - in great demand across the world.
-These machine learning libraries have helped developers do away with the task of manually coding all the algorithms and mathematical and statistical formula.
+These machine learning libraries or frameworks have helped developers do away with the task of manually coding all the algorithms and mathematical and statistical formula.
 To begin with, let’s look at what is a machine learning library?
 And which are the leading names in this area?
 With Machine Learning (ML) and Artificial Intelligence (AI) driving the latest phase of the tech revolution, it is indeed increasingly important now to be aware of key concepts in both these areas.

 What is a Machine Learning Library?